 The summer season is in full swing, as is the series of free weekly outdoor concerts in the Catonsville area.

-Music fans should bring chairs, blankets and picnics to the free Thursday evening event, which is sponsored by the Edmondson-Westview Recreation and Parks Council, and the Baltimore County Department of Recreation and Parks.
+Music fans should bring chairs, blankets and picnics to the Thursday evening event, which is sponsored by the Edmondson-Westview Recreation and Parks Council, and the Baltimore County Department of Recreation and Parks.

-Enjoy this bluegrass band that blends traditional and nontraditional material into a distinctive sound all its own performing on stage at Egges Lane, next door to the Catonsville Fire Department, 756 Frederick Road.
+Stage at Egges Lane, next door to the Catonsville Fire Department, 756 Frederick Road.

 Fans should bring chairs or blankets.
 Bench seating available on a first-come, first-served basis.